-Many people are fearful of dogs, especially large, intimidating-looking breeds who have historically been used in guarding and protection-oriented contexts.
+Many people are fearful of dogs, especially large, intimidating-looking dog breeds who have historically been used as guard dogs.
 This causes many people to suspect the worst of some breeds, including pit bulls, Dobermans and Rottweilers, among others.

-Rottweilers have very strong personalities, which are fairly consistent among different individuals.
-Some of the terms most commonly applied to the breed include:
+Rottweilers have very strong personalities.
+However, they are also a very intelligent dog breed.
+Some of the terms most commonly applied to the temperament of the dog breed include:

 We’ll examine a few of their more noteworthy personality traits below.

 Sensitivity is an important part of the Rottweiler personality.
 In fact, most people are shocked at how sensitive these somewhat-imposing dogs are.